Where do you find the stories you produce and tour?

 I’m an artist and I’d like you to tour my work – what should I do?

-There are many more shows and artists we’d like to support, given unlimited time and resources, but unfortunately we have to be selective about the work we produce and tour.
+There are many more shows and artists we’d like to support, if we had unlimited time and resources, but unfortunately we have to be selective about the work we produce and tour.
 Do tell us about your ideas and keep us up to date with your work, especially if you’re looking to take an ambitious new step, or your voice isn’t reflected in the creative work which is already out there.
 Get in touch by email or come and say hello at a show.

 How do you work on shows?

-We talk to the artists in depth and make a plan with them as to what they want to explore through a creative development process.
+We talk to the artists in depth and make a plan with them about what they want to explore through a creative development process.
 We draw a creative team around each piece, sometimes seeking out new directors, designers or other artistic experts to work on the piece with the artists, sometimes working with people they already know.

 We always work with experienced Directors, who are skilled in working through conversation and reflection with artists.
 The Director leads the creative development process, provoking and providing artistic support in equal measure.
 Together, we explore how to create the best possible context for audiences to engage with the work and all that it involves.
 Each project is slightly different, depending on the team, partners, interests and potential.
 And we always have to raise funds for those processes before they come about, so it can all take some time.